albertarcuri/albertarcuri/README.md

 ## ✨ About Me ✨

-I am a full-stack Ruby developer and my specialties include Ruby, Ruby on Rails, JavaScript, React, Vue.js, PostgreSQL, GraphQL, AWS, and more.
-Below you can see my skill sets in detail:
+I specialize in developing web applications utilizing Ruby, Elixir, and JavaScript technologies, specifically I'm strongest at Ruby on Rails and React.
+Below you can see my main skills in detail:

-• Ruby, Ruby on Rails, Elixir
+- Ruby, Ruby on Rails
+- Elixir, Phoenix
-• JavaScript, TypeScript, React, Vue.js, Node.js
+- JavaScript, React, Angular, Vue.js, Node.js
-• HTML, CSS, Bootstrap, Tailwind CSS
+- HTML5, CSS/Sass, Bootstrap, Tailwind CSS
-• MySQL, PostgreSQL, MongoDB
+- MySQL, PostgreSQL, MongoDB, Redis
-• RESTful API
-• GraphQL
+- RESTful API, GraphQL
-• AWS, Heroku, Firebase
+- AWS, Heroku, Firebase
-• Git, Jira, Asana, Trello

-While my preference leans toward backend development, I create responsive full-stack web applications that are modular, testable, and scalable.
-From large-scale design concepts to design details, I am committed to delivering a final product that looks and feels polished.

-I also have a strong entrepreneurial spirit and problem-solving mentality and I am passionate about developing products that make a positive impact on the world.
-The ability to type lines of text to help solve real-world problems fuels my energy.

-On a personal level, I am a motorcycle enthusiast and outdoor adventurer with interests that include golfing and snowboarding.
-The sense of exploration in these activities makes me want to learn more, and I share this same outlook when it comes to learning new technologies.
-Hopefully, I get to join you in work worth doing.
+I have 10+ years of experience building and scaling cloud-based web apps and I am well-versed in managing multi-tenant SaaS applications in the cloud.
+I also have a background in computer science, machine learning, and finance.

 ## ✨ Skills ✨